jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 # Introduction

-This document is not an exact translation of `description-fr.pod`.
+This document is  not an exact translation  of `description-fr.pod` or its Markdown  equivalent `description-fr.md`.
 The documents  are about two years  apart.
 In the  interim Perl 6 has  been renamed Raku  and I have learned much about this language.
 And I have removed a few jokes which would puzzle the readers who  does not share the same background as me.

 This project was what is called _Conference-driven development_.